The 14 Best Taiwanese Dramas for Dramatically Better Chinese Listening Skills

 You can find more Taiwanese dramas on Netflix, Rakuten Viki, YouTube and more.

-To increase the effectiveness of your Chinese study, the language learning program FluentU has authentic video content, such as trailers and quick scenes in its collection of media clips.
+To increase the effectiveness of your Chinese study, the language learning program FluentU has Chinese language video content.

 You can watch drama scenes with interactive subtitles and even take quizzes to test what you’ve learned.